 - The standard of care laid out by the law was violated by the healthcare provider or facility.

-- The injury is a direct result of an act of negligence by the healthcare provider or facility.
+- The injury is a direct result of negligence by the healthcare provider or facility.

 - The injury resulted in damages, both economic and non-economic.

 If the panel finds enough evidence to support these three criteria in your case, you can file a claim against the provider or facility that caused your injury.

 Why You Need an Attorney